 '''

-Oparam modulus The modulus

 @param mp

 The "b" value from montgomery_setup()

-Oreturn CRYPT_OK on success
+@return CRYPT_OK on success

-@remark The mapping can be different but keep in mind a ecc_point only has
+Cremark The mapping can be different but keep in mind a ecc_point only has

 three integers (x,y,z) so if you use a different mapping you have to make it fit.

 /

 int (ecc_map)(ecc_point P, void modulus, void mp);

-/ --- (optional) rsa optimized math (for internal CRT) ---- /
+/ ---- (optional) rsa optimized math (for internal CRT) ---- /

+/ RSA Key Generation

+Oparam prng

+An active PRNG state

+Oparam wprng

+The index of the PRNG desired

+The size of the modulus (key size) desired (octets)

+@param size

+@param e

+The "e" value (public key). e==65537 is a good choice

+@param key

+[out] Destination of a newly created private key pair

+@return CRYPT_OK if successful, upon error all allocated ram is freed

+/

+int (rsa_keygen)(prng_state prng, int wprng, int size, long e, rsa_key key);

 / RSA exponentiation

 @param in

 The octet array representing the base

 @param inlen

 The length of the input

-@param out

 The destination (to be stored in an octet array format)

+Oparam out

 @param outlen

 The length of the output buffer and the resulting size (zero padded to the

 size of the modulus)

+@param which

 PK_PUBLIC for public RSA and PK_PRIVATE for private RSA

-@param which

-@param key
+Oparam key

 The RSA key to use

 @return CRYPT_OK on success

+/

 int (rsa_me)(const unsigned char in,

 unsigned long inlen,

-unsigned char out, unsigned long outlen, int which,
+unsigned char out,

+unsigned long outlen, int which,

 rsa_key key);

 } ltc_math_descriptor;

 '''